FirstEverTech/Universal-Intel-WiFi-BT-Updater/README.md

 ## 🤝 Contributing

 Special thanks to [@atplsx](https://github.com/atplsx) who share driver information that makes tools like this possible.
-Driver information is maintained based on official Intel driver releases and Windows Update catalog.
-If you have access to newer driver information or hardware support improvements, please contribute to the project.
+This tool is updated based on official Intel driver releases and the Windows Update catalog.
+If you have access to newer driver information or hardware support improvements, please support the project.

 We welcome contributions for:
-- New driver versions or hardware support
+- New driver versions or hardware
-- Improvements to detection logic
+- Script improvements
-- Bug fixes or feature enhancements
+- Bug reports

 ## 📄 License